lexain12/AlphaBlending/README.md

 ## Conclusion
 Optimization is a very hard task.
 The compiler does it, but in some cases we need to do optimization by our own and SIMD instruction is useful instrument for this.
-By this method I increased performance in $3.67$ times and the result worths it.
+By this method I increased performance in $3.67$ times and the result worth it.